EQAR/deqar-docs/docs/DEQAR_overview.md

 - QF-EHEA levels
 - institution website

-ETER data is managed according to the following principles:
+ETER/OrgReg data is managed according to the following principles:

 1. As a general policy, DEQAR keeps ETER data stable and unchanged between harvests.
-2. Data submitted by an agency which is already found in an ETER record *will not be used to replace or update ETER data*.
+2. If an agency submits data which is already found in an ETER record, the data *will not be used to replace or update ETER data*.
-3. Data submitted by an agency which is not yet found in an ETER record *will be used to supplement the ETER record*.
+3. If an agency submits data which is not yet found in an ETER record, the data *will be used to supplement the ETER record*.
-4. Alternative names and local identifiers (see [**Identifying Entities**])(https://docs.deqar.eu/DEQAR_overview/#identifying-entities) may be added to ETER records by agencies through the administative interface.
+4. Alternative names and local identifiers (see [**Identifying Entities**](https://docs.deqar.eu/DEQAR_overview/#identifying-entities)) may be added to ETER records by agencies through the administative interface.
 5. The EQAR secretariat reserves the right to adapt ETER records based on the information that we receive through agencies and other sources.
 6. Added information and updates are carried through to records from subsequent harvests.

 ### Data Not Found in Non-ETER/OrgReg

-For data not existing in ETER/Orgreg
+For data not existing in ETER/OrgReg, a new record must be created.
+New records are created based on data submitted by an agency.
+Records created this way are managed according to the following principles:

+1.
+2.

 Historical Data